getcarina/getcarina.com/_tutorials/007-data-volume-containers.md

 ### Data volumes

 A data volume is a directory within a container that is meant to persist beyond the life cycle of the container.
-For this reason they are not automatically deleted when a container is removed.
+For this reason, volumes are not automatically deleted when a container is removed.
 All volumes are stored on the Docker host in a system path, meaning that volumes can be shared and reused among containers.
 Changes to a volume are made directly and are not reflected in the Docker image, because they bypass the Union File System.

 ### Data volume containers